- How to import video to iPad without using iTunes

 Apple’s big christmas campaign this year is a touching advert titled “Misunderstood”.
 It shows a teenage boy who at first you think is ignoring his family at Christmas, staring intently at an iPhone, only to discover that he’s actually using the iPhone to record and edit a home movie.

 The iPad and iPhone are great devices for being creative.
 They offer all the power of a home computer, and a wide range of creative apps, but are small enough to allow you to create on the move.
 But if you’ve recorded video using other devices, like an old camcorder or camera, then you’ll have them on a Mac and need to get them to the iPad first.
-This tutorial will help you transfer video clips from a Mac computer to your iPad.

 - iPad Air review: Sleek, fast and almost comically lightweight (Video Review)